Table of Contents

 As we know, getting emotional support during tough times is as important as getting medical attention from experts.

-Sometimes, just being able to sit with and talk to people who know what you're personally going through is enough to make you feel better—more so if they are survivors with inspirational stories to tell.
+Sometimes, sitting with and talking to people who know what you're personally going through is enough to make you feel better—more so if they are survivors with inspirational stories to tell.

 There are definitely benefits to joining support groups not only for humans but also for canine conditions like dog dementia.